lodenrogue/hith/README.md

 x
 ```

-`make-symbol` builds a symbol with exactly the name you give it. `gensym` instead manufactures a symbol guaranteed to be fresh — handy inside macros, to avoid accidentally colliding with a name already in use:
+`make-symbol` builds a symbol with exactly the name you give
+it. `gensym` instead manufactures a symbol guaranteed to be
+fresh.
+This is handy inside macros to avoid accidentally colliding
+with a name already in use:

 ```lisp
 >>> (gensym)